madeline13/rjames/README.md

 See the file "Project Idea.pdf"

-I have to solve the problem of visualizing this data set from Project Gutenberg.
+I have almost solved the problem of visualizing this data set from Project Gutenberg.
+I have to now show it in more digestible chunks